 Before we can begin to understand this story we need to acknowledge that there are several curious statements and questions made in this encounter between Jesus and two men whom He called to be disciples.
 You may recall that just prior to this incident two other men, Andrew and Simon (who would be renamed Peter) who were disciples of John the Baptizer heard that strange prophet comment about Jesus being the "Lamb of God".
 Intrigued, they turned to follow Jesus who turned and asked them, "what are you looking for?"
-We need also to note how powerfully we can read our own prejudices into that - or any - question.
-With the merest change in inflection the meaning we get from that question changes from a gentle enough enquiry - "yes, can I help you?" through a more confrontational, "what do you want?" and even to the harsh and dangerous street challenge of "you looking at me?"
+We need also to note how powerfully we can read our own opinions and implied responses into that - or any - question.
+To recognize the effect of that process listen how with the merest change in inflection the meaning we get from that question changes from a gentle enough enquiry - "yes, can I help you?" through a more confrontational, "what do you want?" and even to the harsh and dangerous street challenge of "you looking at me?"

 In our reading today we hear that sequence repeated the next day.
 However, this time the challenging question is posed by yet another new disciple, Nathanael, to his buddy Philip.
-"Can anything good come out of Nazareth?" is the question, and again we can all too easily force our own interpretation onto the question, depending on our experience or our attitude.
+"Can anything good come out of Nazareth?" is the question, and again we can all too easily force our own interpretation onto and into the question, depending on our experience or our attitude.
 Depending on inflection that question can be heard ranging from a gentle, self-effacing sense of wonder, "could it be possible something good can come out of Nazareth?", signaling a hopefulness, to a snotty and arrogant derision, "can anything good come out of Nazareth?", where the implication is "of course nothing can!"
 Can you see how the answer we understand from the question can be influenced by how we hear the question?